There is good news about life after age 50:

 3. Use a Proven Success Formula After Age 50

 I decided to keep it simple.
-My strategy was just to shave 200 calories off my daily intake (which isn’t that much; yes, I noticed it, but it wasn’t painful) and burn 300 more calories a day through exercise (again: totally do-able).
+My strategy was just to shave 200 calories off my daily intake (which isn’t that much; yes, I noticed it, but it wasn’t painful) and burn 300 more calories a day through exercise.
+Completely doable.

-Because I know that muscle mass correlates with higher metabolism, I made sure to include some strength training each week.
+Because I know that muscle mass correlates with higher metabolism, I included some strength training each week.

-My personal favorite is using the kettlebell because I find it’s easier on my 56-year-old joints (see image, above).
+My favorite is using the kettlebell because I find it easier on my 58-year-old joints (see image above).

 I use kettlebells and pilates exercises to help my clients, age 50 and over, trim their waistlines, too.